Last updated: October 20, 2025

 Why did Poppi get sued?

-Poppi faced a lawsuit claiming its “gut healthy” marketing was misleading due to low fiber content per can.
+Poppi faced a lawsuit claiming its “gut healthy” marketing was misleading because each can had low fiber content.

 What are the benefits of Poppi prebiotic soda?